why135724/LBCL/README.md

 ## 🧬 Overview

-**LCPB** is an LLM-based continual learning framework tailored for EEG-based brain-computer interfaces.
+**LBCL** is an LLM-based continual learning framework tailored for EEG-based brain-computer interfaces.
 It alleviates three limitations of existing EEG foundation models: **unstable performance on downstream tasks**, **lack of effective sample selection**, and **absence of robust continual learning mechanisms**.

 ### Core Innovations